malleyeno/BannedTermPopulator/README.md

 _An AutoHotKey script that does the typing for you._
 ## Purpose
 Twitch offers an AutoMod tool that blocks terms and phrases you list.
-But it can take a long time to manually type them all into automod.
+But it can take a long time to manually type them all into AutoMod.

 This tool does the typing and submission for you.
 This solution is great for mods helping several channels who want consistent blocked terms.